10 Easy Ways to Hang Tapestry on Your Wall

 - Measure the tapestry or the rug and the wall, and make the markings as per where you want to position it.

 - Next, attach the Velcro strips to the tapestry and the wall.
 Remember that it needs time to set before you can hang the tapestry.

 - Depending on how you want the tapestry to look on the wall, you can either put the Velcro on all four corners to make it tight and straight or just on the top for a more flowy look.
 However, if your tapestry is large and heavy, it is best that you add a strip at the bottom for extra support.

-- From The Ceiling: Does your room have limited bare wall space?
+Does your room have limited bare wall space?
 Or do you live in a dorm room and need a divider for privacy?
-In both the cases (and more), hanging a tapestry from the wall is the ideal option.
+In both cases (and more), hanging a tapestry from the wall is the ideal option.
 Vertical tapestries are the apt choice for this kind.
 Here’s how you can hang a wall tapestry from your ceiling:

 - Attach adhesive hooks to the ceiling, tuck the ends of the tapestry, and suspend its corners from either curtain rings or grommets.

 - If you have drywall as your ceiling, you can also use nails or pushpins.
 However, remember that gravity is at play here, so you might want to get in with some extra nails for added support.

 - This method of hanging a wall tapestry is also perfect for blocking out harsh light by draping the tapestry and creating a billowed effect.